nishkohli96/eslint-config/apps/docs/docs/installation.md

 ### Eslint 8

-We will be installing **v8.56.0** which was the last major version for eslint, before version 9 was released.
+We will be installing **v8.56.0** which was the last major version prior to the release of version 9.

 ```
 npm i eslint@8.56.0 --save-dev